arcus-azure/arcus.observability/docs/preview/02-Features/writing-different-telemetry-types.md

 ## Requests

 ### Incoming Azure Service Bus requests
-Requests allow you to keep track of Azure Service Bus messages on a queue or topic and how the message was processed.
+Requests allow you to keep track of incoming Azure Service Bus messages on a queue or topic and how the message was processed.

 Here is how you can report an Azure Service Bus queue request on a message that's being processed: